 - A. Sources subject to Sec.
-3D-0524, Sec.
-3D-1110 or Sec 3D-1111 Excess Emissions and Permit Deviations - If the source specific NSPS (Sec.
+3D-0524, 1110 or 1111 Excess Emissions and Permit Deviations - 1.
+If the source specific NSPS (Sec.
 3D-0524) or NESHAP (Sec.
-3D-1110 or Sec.
-3D-1111) defines "excess emissions", these shall be reported as prescribed in Sec.
-3D-0524, Sec.
-3D-1110 or Sec.
-3D-1111. - 2.
-If the source specific NSPS (Sec 3D-0524) or NESHAP (Sec.
-3D-1110 or Sec.
-3D-1111) does NOT define "excess emissions", the permittee shall report excess emissions as deviations from permit requirements as prescribed in paragraph 3, below. - 3.
+3D-1110 or 1111) defines "excess emissions", these shall be reported as prescribed in Sec.
+3D-0524, 1110 or 1111. - 2.
+If the source specific NSPS (3D-0524) or NESHAP (Sec.
+3D-1110 or 1111) does NOT define "excess emissions", the permittee shall report excess emissions as deviations from permit requirements as prescribed in paragraph 3, below. - 3.
 In addition to any specific NSPS or NESHAP reporting requirements the permittee shall upon becoming aware: - a. report to this Office any deviations from permit requirements by the next business day, unless an alternative reporting schedule is specifically provided in the permit, and - b. report in writing to this Office all deviations from permit requirements or any excess emissions within two business days, unless an alternative reporting schedule is specifically provided in the permit.
 The written report shall include the probable cause of such deviations and any corrective actions or preventative actions taken.
 Reports of all deviations from permit requirements shall be certified by a responsible official. - B. Sources NOT subject to Sec.
+3D-0524, 1110 or 1111

-3D-0524, Sec.
-3D-1110 or Sec.
-3D-1111 - Excess Emissions Greater that Four Hours in Duration [Sec.
-3D-0535(f)] The permittee shall report excess emissions greater than four hours in duration as prescribed in Sec.
-3D-0535(f) including, but not limited to the following: - Notify this Office of any such occurrence by 9:00 a.m.
+- 1. Excess Emissions Greater than Four Hours in Duration [3D .0535(f)] The permittee shall report excess emissions greater than four hours in duration as prescribed in Sec.
+3D-0535(f) including, but not limited to the following: - a.
+Notify this Office of any such occurrence by 9:00 a.m.
 Eastern time of this Office's next business day of becoming aware of the occurrence as described in Sec.
 3D-0535(f)(1); - b.
 Notify this Office immediately when corrective measures have been accomplished; and - c.
 Submit, if requested, to this Office within 15 days after the request, a written report as described in Sec.
 3D-0535(f)(3). - 2.
 Excess Emissions Less than Four Hours in Duration and Deviations [Sec.
 3Q-0508(f)]